-However, the community is increasing each day, and several Facebook groups come in handy when you need advice or meet like-minded people.
+However, the community increases each day, and several Facebook groups come in handy when you need advice or meet like-minded people.
 Join Georgian Wanderers and Tbilisi Digital Nomad groups.
 For females only, there’s also a group called Women in Tbilisi.
 Of course, there are other groups, but I am part of these three, and the communities there are absolutely helpful and friendly.

 Not everyone speaks English

-Even though it’s widely required on job applications to speak English, some locals still don’t speak the language even if they are working in customer service or governmental entities.
+Even though it’s widely required on job applications to speak English, some locals still don’t speak the language even if they work in customer service or governmental entities.
 The older generation speaks more Russian than English, while it’s the opposite with youngsters.
 As a result, some foreigners did experience issues with governmental/service providers not knowing Georgian.

 Plenty of coworking spaces

-Coworking spaces appeared in Tbilisi only a couple of years ago, and the city already has a good selection of them based on location and services offered.
+Coworking spaces appeared in Tbilisi only a couple of years ago, and the city already has a good selection based on location and services offered.
 The prices differ but generally are pretty similar.
 All of them offer a day pass to try it out before committing to a monthly package.